Russia's war on Ukraine latest: Ukraine pleads with allies to send tanks | Law-Order

 * The Ukrainian deputy defence minister said significant Russian losses meant Moscow would likely have to announce a second partial mobilisation in the first quarter of the year. * Reuters could not immediately verify the battlefield reports.

-* French President Macron told Ukrainian President Zelenskiy in a phone call his government would send light AMX-10 RC armoured combat vehicles. * U.S. President Biden said that sending Bradley Fighting Vehicles to Ukraine was being considered.
+* France's decision to send light AMX-10 RC armoured combat vehicles to Ukraine prompted renewed calls from within German Chancellor Olaf Scholz's coalition for Berlin to send more modern fighting vehicles to help in the war against Russia. * U.S. President Biden said that sending Bradley Fighting Vehicles to Ukraine was being considered.
 The armoured vehicle with a powerful gun has been used as a staple by the U.S. Army to carry troops around battlefields since the mid-1980s.

 ECONOMY & SANCTIONS * Ukraine's gross domestic product fell by 30.4% in 2022 - the largest annual fall in more than 30 years - because of the war with Russia, Economy Minister Yulia Svyrydenko said.